-- 1. That literal interpretation and enforcement of the regulation would result in practical difficulty or unnecessary physical hardship inconsistent with the objectives of these Standards. - 2.
-That there are extraordinary site characteristics applicable to the property involved or to the intended use of the property, which do not apply generally to other properties. - 3.
-That the granting of the variance will not constitute a grant of special privilege inconsistent with the limitations on other properties. - 4.
+- 1. That there are extraordinary site characteristics applicable to the property involved or to the intended use of the property, which do not apply generally to other properties. - 2.
+That the granting of the variance will not constitute a grant of special privilege inconsistent with the limitations on other properties. - 3.
 That the granting of the variance will not be detrimental to the public health, safety or welfare or be materially injurious to properties or improvements in the vicinity. - 501.03.
 Duration of Approval: The use or construction permitted under the terms of any variance shall be commenced within a six-month period.
 If such use or construction has not commenced within such time period, the variance shall no longer be valid.
 Prior to the expiration of the six-month period, the Highway District, upon request of the applicant, may extend the variance for up to an additional six months from the original date of approval.